 The Despicable Me films have been massive hits in the UK, with the franchise consistently ranking among the top-grossing animated releases in British cinema.
 Minions transcend language barriers — their gibberish-speak is equally incomprehensible to all nationalities — making them ideal for a park that will attract visitors from across Europe.
 The characters' slapstick humour also aligns well with British comedic sensibilities, which have always appreciated physical comedy and cheerful chaos.

-A Minions presence at Universal Bedford is virtually guaranteed.
+A Minions presence at Universal UK is virtually guaranteed.
 The IP is too commercially powerful to exclude, and Universal has demonstrated a clear commitment to expanding Despicable Me attractions across its parks.
 Whether Bedford receives a standalone Minions area or incorporates Minions attractions within a broader Illumination-themed zone, Gru's yellow army will almost certainly be present from opening day.